 Since this is true, how much more is accomplished by the blood of Christ!
 Through the eternal Spirit he offered himself as a perfect sacrifice to God.
 His blood will purify our consciences from useless rituals, so that we may serve the living God.
 For this reason Christ is the one who arranges a new covenant, so that those who have been called by God may receive the eternal blessings that God has promised.
 This can be done because there has been a death which sets people free from the wrongs they did while the first covenant was in effect.
 Hebrews 9:14-15 (GNT)

-What does covenant mean from God’s perspective?
-The word “covenant” simply put means an agreement with a person or group of people to whom you are deeply committed.
+What does covenant mean from God's perspective?
+The word "covenant" simply put means an agreement with a person or group of people to whom you are deeply committed.
 The covenant relationship of marriage is a good example of what I am talking about.
 This is because marriage is a relationship where love is.
-(It’s not a business type of relationship.)
-Covenant in the Bible may be thought of as the committed relationship from which God’s love becomes alive to us.
+Covenant in the Bible may be thought of as the committed relationship from which God's love becomes alive to us.

 God's desire for this love relationship started before the world was even created (Ephesians 1:4).
 When we believe in Jesus Christ, this puts us in a covenant relationship with God.
 However, God's love isn't bound by our commitment to Him because we tend to be unfaithful to our relationships, to the covenants we make with God and others.
 God's love in His covenant relationship with us is bound by Who God is, not by what we do.
 God is never unfaithful, He never lies, and He never changes, so His love in His covenant relationship with us is steadfast and everlasting.
 I know this is hard for us to understand because our so-called love is selfish.
 If someone does something we don't like, then we don't feel like loving them.

-God uses the Greek word “agape” in the New Testament to describe His love.
-This love can only come from God because it is an unselfish, unconditional and sacrificial love that is driven by what is best for the person loved, not by the person loving.
-The most powerful, the most unmistakable act of “agape” love is Jesus Christ dying for us.
+God uses the Greek word "agape" in the New Testament to describe His love.
+This love can only be lived out perfectly by God Himself.
+We all will fall short of this type of love because it is an unselfish, unconditional and sacrificial love that is driven by what is best for the person loved, not by the person loving.
+The most powerful, the most unmistakable act of "agape" love is Jesus Christ dying for us.

 This is what love is: it is not that we have loved God, but that he loved us and sent his Son to be the means by which our sins are forgiven.
 1John 4:10 (GNT)